How can I protect my hearing at work?

 Follow manufacturer's instructions.
 With ear plugs, for example, the ear should be pulled outward and upward with the opposite hand to enlarge and straighten the ear canal, and insert the plug with clean hands.

 In order to get full benefit, hearing protectors must be worn all the time during noisy work.
 If hearing protectors are removed only for a short duration, the protection is substantially reduced.
 The following table gives a maximum protection provided for non-continuous use of an ideally fitted 100% efficient hearing protector.
-For example, when the hearing protection are reated with an attenuation of 25dB, if one takes off his/her hearing protector for 5 minutes in an hour the maximum protection will be reduced to no more than 11dB.
+For example, when hearing protection is rated with an attenuation of 25dB, if one takes off his/her hearing protector for 5 minutes in an hour the maximum protection will be reduced to no more than 11dB.